coderatul/Library-Management-System/README.md

 # Library-Management-System
-Hey!
-Fed up with the library theft?
-Here is the simple program to keep the work of the librarians simple and easy!
+Here is the simple and basic program to keep the work of the librarians simple and easy!
+This program consist a bunch of features like Adding and Deleting.
+The users can able to view the list of books in table that has been created using the prettytable module.

     Features:-
        1. Adding books to the library